Castle: Defining characteristics

 In its simplest terms, the definition of a castle accepted amongst academics is "a private fortified residence".
-This contrasts with earlier fortifications, such as Anglo-Saxon burhs and walled cities such as Constantinople and Antioch in the Middle East; castles were not communal defences but were built and owned by the local feudal lords, either for themselves or for their monarch.
+This contrasts with earlier fortifications, such as the burhs of the Anglo-Saxons and the walled cities such as Constantinople and Antioch in the Middle East; castles were not communal defences but were built and owned by the local feudal lords, either for themselves or for their monarch.
 Feudalism was the link between a lord and his vassal where, in return for military service and the expectation of loyalty, the lord would grant the vassal land.
 In the late 20th century, there was a trend to refine the definition of a castle by including the criterion of feudal ownership, thus tying castles to the medieval period; however, this does not necessarily reflect the terminology used in the medieval period.
 During the First Crusade (1096–1099), the Frankish armies encountered walled settlements and forts that they indiscriminately referred to as castles, but which would not be considered as such under the modern definition.

 Windsor Castle in England was founded as a fortification during the Norman Conquest and was one of the principal official residences of Queen Elizabeth II during her reign.

 The medieval Vidin Castle built in the 9th century on the banks of the Danube in the old capital city of Vidin.

 Castles served a range of purposes, the most important of which were military, administrative, and domestic.
 As well as defensive structures, castles were also offensive tools which could be used as a base of operations in enemy territory.
 Castles were established by Norman invaders of England for both defensive purposes and to pacify the country's inhabitants.
 As William the Conqueror advanced through England, he fortified key positions to secure the land he had taken.
 Between 1066 and 1087, he established 36 castles such as Warwick Castle, which he used to guard against rebellion in the English Midlands.

 Towards the end of the Middle Ages, castles tended to lose their military significance due to the advent of powerful cannons and permanent artillery fortifications; as a result, castles became more important as residences and statements of power.
 A castle could act as a stronghold and prison but was also a place where a knight or lord could entertain his peers.
 Over time the aesthetics of the design became more important, as the castle's appearance and size began to reflect the prestige and power of its occupant.
 Comfortable homes were often fashioned within their fortified walls.
 Although castles still provided protection from low levels of violence in later periods, eventually they were succeeded by country houses as high-status residences.

 Terminology

 Castle is sometimes used as a catch-all term for all kinds of fortifications, and as a result has been misapplied in the technical sense.
-An example of this is Maiden Castle which, despite the name, is an Iron Age hill fort which had a very different origin and purpose.
+An example of this is Maiden Castle which, despite the name, is a hill fort from the Iron Age which had a very different origin and purpose.